My rating: 5 of 5 stars

 Contemporary hostility to men is bothersome to me.
 Not that they are not deserving of criticism and contempt, but I don’t want a freedom that depends largely on somebody else being on his knees.

-Men are air and fire, implies Song of Solomon, women water and earth.
+In Song of Solomon, men are air and fire, women water and earth.
 Men’s primal impulse is outward and aggressive (though this may decay into mere avarice or brutality); women’s primal impulse is inward and nurturant (though this can be corrupted into helplessness and stupidity).
 To prevent the male and female principles from collapse into their untenable extremes, men and women must honor and treat each other well, act as complements rather than either abusive rivals or atomized individuals.

 Morrison holds modern capitalist society responsible for these gendered extremes, for creating greedy, violent men like Macon, Sr., and helpless, doll-like women such as Ruth.
 Male freedom, Milkman learns, should not mean the neglect or abandonment of women, while female freedom, as Ruth (and Hagar) are never quite permitted to learn, but as Pilate embodies, requires that women free themselves of the desire to possess or dominate men, or to be possessed or dominated by them.
 The novel’s ethics of gender are centered on the man Milkman becomes, rather than the stunted and over-nursed boy he was, and on the woman his true mother Pilate was born to be, her self-sufficiency signified by her blank stomach.